GraffAI/aubron/README.md

 Secure, Assure, Mitigate.
 Natural language interface for the network, providing wake word functionality, authentication, and managed access to the network.

 #### [/viola/](/viola/) - **Viola**
 The improvisation engine.
 While SAM is capable of responding to user-triggered requests, Viola is a neural-network-driven daemon, actively seeking possible actions.
+Pulls double duty by generating unknown intent responses, where improvisation is needed.

 #### [/waystone/](/waystone/) - **Waystones**
 The bridge to reality.
 A microservice run at all local sites, meant to bridge local network access and expose the real world to the network.
 Apollo GraphQL server.